Updated July 19, 2023

 - Issue Price: the original price of the bond at which the bond issuer sells the bond.

 - Yield to Maturity: The expected rate of return if a bond is held until it matures.

-Bond price is the present value of all the future cash flows generated by a bond.
-It refers to the sum of the present values of all coupon payments plus the present value of the face value at maturity. bond price(p0) for a coupon bond with coupon amount (c ), face value (f), maturity (t), yield to maturity (r) can be calculated as:
+The bond price is the present value of all the future cash flows generated by a bond.
+It refers to the sum of the present values of all coupon payments plus the present value of the face value at maturity. bond price(p0) for a coupon bond with coupon amount (c ), face value (f), maturity (t), and yield to maturity (r) can be calculated as:

 Factors Affecting Dimsum Bonds

-- Yield: The continuous raise in demand of dim sum bonds has led the bond yield to strangely low levels with credit spread declining from positive to negative in 2015.
+- Yield: The continuous raise in demand for dimsum bonds has led the bond yield to strangely low levels with the credit spread declining from positive to negative in 2015.

-- Hedging Costs: Costs includes hedging affects overall funding costs, which often impact the issuance of dim sum bonds.
+- Hedging Costs: Costs including hedging affects overall funding costs, which often impact the issuance of dim sum bonds.